 To start your documentation for the purpose of PPP loan forgiveness, record the amount, date, and lender information in your books as soon as your PPP funds are deposited into your account.

-Then track the way you spend your PPP funds over the eight or 24 weeks following your receipt of the funds.
+Then track the way you spend your PPP funds over the eight to 24 weeks following your receipt of the funds.
 Be sure for each expense to document the date, vendor information, and category as it pertains to PPP forgiveness approved expenses (e.g., payroll, utilities, etc.).
 This will also help you understand if you’re spending the loan in a way that sets you up to be forgiven.
+If your loan is less than $150,000, you will not be required to submit supporting documentation with your forgiveness application.
+However, all PPP borrowers must retain their PPP loan documentation for up to four years following the loan.

 3. Gather reports and documents.